officialJCReyes/dell-esxi-plex/README.md

 ![alt text](https://imgur.com/oBTp4NB.jpg "Delugew NSSM")
 Back at the command prompt, be sure both services are running by typing *nssm start Deluged* and *nssm start Delugew*.

 Open your favorite browser and go to 127.0.0.1:38081.
 Enter deluge as the default password.
 You will be prompted to change the password which is recommended.
 To install the EGG file we downloaded earlier, go to Preferences-> Plugins -> Install.
 Browse to the directory where you downloaded the file, select it and press install.
+We will make two final changes to tell Deluge where to store download files as well as where to locate torrent files.
+Go to Preferences-> Downloads and under *Download to* change the directory to *C:\Users\<USERNAME>\Downloads\Torrents*.
+Check the box for *Autoadd .torrent files from* and change the directory to *C:\Users\<USERNAME>\Downloads\Torrent Files*.

+In order to maximize your download speeds, you should follow this [guide](https://www.rapidseedbox.com/kb/ultimate-deluge-guide#speedx) from RapidSpeedBox.
+Making those adjustments are out of the scope of this guide as these settings will vary greatly depending on your ISP, network speeds among other things.

 #### CouchPotato (Organizes and obtains movies)
-We will start by downloading [Python 2.7](https://www.python.org/downloads/release/python-2715/), [PyWin32 2.7](http://sourceforge.net/projects/pywin32/files/pywin32/Build%20217/) and [GIT](https://git-scm.com/).
+We will start by downloading the latest release of [Python 2.7](https://www.python.org/downloads/release/python-2715/) (this should have already been installed with Tautulli), [PyWin32 2.7](http://sourceforge.net/projects/pywin32/files/pywin32/Build%20217/) and [GIT](https://git-scm.com/).
 Run the Python installer and be sure to keep the default directory *C:\Python27*.
 Open up command prompt, type *cd C:\Tools* and then *git clone https://github.com/CouchPotato/CouchPotatoServer.git*.
 This will download the latest release for CouchPotato into *\CouchPotatoServer*.

 Open command prompt and type "nssm install CouchPotato".
 Use the following settings for NSSM: